Creating what is abstract at first glance, but is actually a record of life - beauty from pain and destruction.

 The wounds spoke to me, and in them I saw not only the anger and hurt of the past but the beauty of their existence.

-Printed images are archival ink prints on mulberry paper.
-Small works folio of 8 is available as an edition of 20 with 2 Ap's.
+A special edition folio of 8 pre-selected images is available as an edition of 20 with 2 Ap's.

 (folio image size 10"x13")